 - How did you get the idea for this picture?
 By explaining the inspiration, the child recognizes his own creative spark and makes the connection from real-life events to artistic creation.

 - What do you like about your picture?
-Encourages the child to look carefully at his art and make a judgment.
+This question encourages the child to look carefully at his art and make a judgment.
 More importantly, this question teaches your child to value his own internal validation rather than performing in hopes of gaining the approval of others.

 - What title would you give this work?
 Titles can offer a new dimension to a piece of art.
 Also, a title encourages your child to think about the main idea or concept of her work.

 - How were you feeling when you made this picture?
-Connecting emotions with creative expression.
+You are asking them to connect emotions with creative expression.

-- How do hope other people will feel when they look at your picture?
-Allows the child to put himself in another’s position and imagine how his work affects that person.
+- How do you hope other people will feel when they look at your picture?
+This allows the child to put himself in another’s position and imagine how his work affects that person.
 You could also make this question more specific by naming a particular person: How do you think grandma will feel when she looks at your picture?